mblukac/mblukac.github.io/_posts/2021-05-14-r-plumber-AWS-API.md

 `sudo make install` <br>

   - It will take a while to install.
 When everything finishes, run a final command `sudo apt install libsodium-dev`.
-Now you are locked and loaded to do some R magic 🪄
+If this fails, see the following [page](https://itsfoss.com/could-not-get-lock-error/) for troubleshooting.
+Sometimes Ubuntu decides to start updating some system files in the background and will prevent you from finishing the installation.
+If no errors occured, you are ready to do some R magic 🪄

 Now we need to get into R and install {plumber}.
 We do this by `sudo R` and install plumber by `install.packages("plumber")`.
 Watch closely that you get any errors here.
 If the installation of Libsodium failed, you'll see errors.
-And yay :raised_hands:!
+And yay!
 Verify it worked by loading the package by running `library(plumber)`.

 ## Make things happen in R